Selected Invited Talks:

 “Radio Ghosts: Modernism, Spiritualism, and Sound Media.”
 Union College.
 Schenectady, New York.
-Forthcoming: May 2018.
+May 2018.

 Invited Panelist, “Maintaining Research Productivity.”
 Weber State University New Faculty Retreat.
 Zermatt, Utah.
 August 2017.

 “Auratic Facsimile: Mark(et)ing the Print Novel in the Age of Digital Reproduction.”
 Novel-Seeming-Goods: Futures of the Anglophone Novel.
-Mainz University, Germany.
+Johannes Gutenberg University Mainz, Germany.
 September 2016.

 “What are the Digital Humanities?”
 Wasatch Range Writers Project.
 Weber State University.
 September 2014.